Snowflake-Labs/sfquickstarts/site/sfguides/src/entity_resolution_for_product_matching/entity_resolution_for_product_matching.md

     - Warehouse: `PRODUCT_MATCHING_DS_WH`
 - Create Application

 Snowflake will create a default Streamlit application for you with example code.
-Please copy the contents of the `streamlit_app.py` file from this [link](https://github.com/Snowflake-Labs/sfguide-entity-resolution-for-product-classification/tree/main/scripts/streamlit), and replace the code on the left hand side.
+Please copy the contents of the `streamlit_app.py` file from this [link](https://github.com/Snowflake-Labs/sfguide-entity-resolution-for-product-classification/tree/main/streamlit), and replace the code on the left hand side.
 Afterwards, please click the Close Editor option on the bottom left to view the Streamlit application!

 <img src="assets/editor.png"/>

+The semantic model from earlier is being used earlier in this app!
+It powers advanced data analysis by structuring and interpreting concepts in the dataset, enabling the chatbot to respond meaningfully.
+By integrating this model, the app can answer complex questions, and provide insights based on relationships in the data.
+This foundation ensures the chatbot delivers contextually relevant and actionable outputs.

 With this **Chatbot** you can now interact with product data using an intuitive Q&A interface powered by Snowflake Cortex.
 Ask questions about listings, comparative sales and views data, and general brand performance comparisons.
 Search for specific details, and receive concise answers along with the queries generated by **Cortex Analyst**.